-Buying a primary residence for home buyers is a financial decision but also an emotional decision that involves many lifestyle factors.
+Buying a primary residence for home buyers is a financial decision, but also an emotional decision that involves many lifestyle factors.
 For most home buyers, the purchase of a primary residence is one of the largest financial transactions they will make.
 Buyers purchase a home not only for the desire to own a home of their own, but also because of changes in jobs, family situations, and the need for a smaller or larger living area.
-This annual survey conducted by the NATIONAL ASSOCIATION OF REALTORS® of recent home buyers and sellers helps to gain insight into detailed information about their unique experience with this transaction.
+This annual survey, conducted by the NATIONAL ASSOCIATION OF REALTORS® of recent home buyers and sellers, helps to gain insight into detailed information about their unique experience with this transaction.
 The information provided supplies understanding, from the consumer level, of the trends that are transpiring.
-The survey covers information on demographics, housing characteristics, and the experience of consumers in the housing market.
+The survey covers information on demographics, housing characteristics, and the experience of consumers in the housing market, as well as for those who are not yet able to enter the market.
 Buyers and sellers also provide valuable information on the role that real estate professionals play in home sales transactions.

-The report has grown and evolved to keep up with changing home buying trends and the need for more information.
+The Profile of Home Buyers and Sellers report has been the leading industry source of trusted insight into consumer behavior for nearly four decades.
+It has grown and evolved to keep up with changing home buying trends and the need for more information.
 NAR first administered the survey in 1981 with just 59 questions.
-In 2017, the survey contained 131 questions.
+In 2019, the survey contained 125 questions.
 Although the report has evolved, data has been collected for more than three decades describing the demographic characteristics of home buyers and sellers, buyers and sellers' experience in the home transaction process, as well as market characteristics including the use of real estate agents.
 One measure of how the market has changed is the manner in which the data is collected.
 In 1981, only a paper copy of the survey was offered.
 Today, recent home buyers can take the survey via paper or online, and in English or Spanish.
 Because of its long history and timely information available each year, the report is valued by REALTORS®, market analysts, and policymakers.

 Data is collected from a nationally representative sample of recent home buyers who purchased a primary residence in the 12-month period between July and June.
 Data is also representative of the geographic distribution of home sales.
 Consumer names are obtained from Experian, a firm that maintains an extensive database of recent home buyers derived from county records.
+Today the data set provides a wealth of information that is used to create a number of spin-off NAR reports including: Home Buyer and Seller Generational Trends Report, Buyer Bios, Real Estate in a Digital Age, Veterans and Active Military Home Buyers and Sellers Profile, Profile of LGB Buyers and Sellers, and Moving with Kids.